 “What an incredible, relaxing four days cruising up and down the ‘Mighty Murray’,” one happy traveller said in a review posted to TripAdvisor.
 “Wonderful food, well-appointed stateroom, great travelling companions.
 The crew are a credit to the company in the way they helped and attended to every need.
 Overnight stays on the river, excursions and overall fun for the entire cruise.
 I will be going again in the near future.”

 Catering for just 120 passengers, it’s considered a small cruising experience of Australia’s country regions.
-And this year the Travel at 60 team has not one but two community cruises for over-60s organised on the Murray Princess paddlewheeler.
+And in January 2022 a group of travel lovers from the Starts at 60 community will be taking this great Aussie adventure together.

-If you’re in need of some rest and rejuvenation, click here for more information about these two outstanding Murray River community holidays.
+If you’re in need of some rest and rejuvenation, click here for more information about this outstanding Murray River community holiday.